How Pet Diagnostics in Greenville Inform Our Medicine

 - Blood chemistry panels which analyze specific blood components such as proteins, glucose, and more for abnormalities.

 - PT (prothrombin time) and aPTT (activated partial thromboplastin time) which test your pet's blood coagulation.
-We are proud to be the only clinic in the area with this unique capability.
+We are proud to be the only animal hospital in the area with this unique capability.

 - Fecal exams which help identify intestinal parasites.